HealloUK/heallo-web/src/pages/treatments/gastric-sleeve-surgery-weight-loss.md

 path: /treatments/gastric-sleeve-surgery-weight-loss
 image: /img/treatments/gastric.jpg
 title: Gastric Sleeve
-price: 5000
+price: 4000
-duration: 2-5 hours
+duration: 1-2 hours
 anesthesia: General
 recovery: 2-4 weeks
-result: 22 months
+result: 6 months
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+  Gastric sleeve surgery, also known as sleeve gastrectomy, is a surgical procedure in which the stomach is reduced to about 25% of its original size by removing most of the stomach tissue.
+This reduces the amount of food that can be eaten at one time and helps patients lose weight.
+  The surgery is usually done using laparoscopic techniques, meaning that it is performed through several small incisions in the abdomen.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
-        - Restoring the symmetry of the breasts
-        - Post-pregnancy, massive weight loss and aging
+        - People who are obese and have not been able to lose weight through diet and exercise alone
 expectations:
-        - Improved balance, shape and symmetry
+        - Weight loss
         - Youthful appearance
         - Enhanced self-confidence
 ---